 2. Get app-y

-There are lots of different tooth brushing apps out there for your smartphone and tablet which can help get children excited about the act of brushing their teeth.
-Macleans Nurdle Time is a good one and there is also a new one from The Wiggles.
+There are lots of different tooth brushing apps out there for your smartphone and tablet that can help get children excited about the act of brushing their teeth.
+Macleans Brush Time is a good one and there is also a sweet one from The Wiggles.
 Most apps have a cute song and video that kids can watch while brushing their teeth, which tells them what to do and makes sure they brush for a full two minutes.
 Children may want to play the apps outside of brushing time too, as many have other games and features to help foster a feeling of fun around tooth brushing.

 3. Buy new brushes